Early Learning Coalitions bring together residents, individuals, and organizations to leverage voice and impact.

 - More fully understand a community’s hopes and vision for their children and families through an asset-based approach.

 - Foster networking opportunities for current and potential community partners.

 Early Learning Coalitions:

 - Look at the relationships that provide context through which children and families experience life.

 - Use assets-based community development models.
-This differs from needs-based community development in that it focuses primarily on honing and leveraging existing strengths within a community rather than bolstering community deficiencies.
+These differ from needs-based community development in that they focus primarily on honing and leveraging existing strengths within a community rather than bolstering community deficiencies.

 - Involve organizing the community around topics that move its members into action, and then determining and taking appropriate action.

 - Believe that solutions to community concerns already exist within a community’s assets.

 - Understand that efforts are more effective and longer-lasting when community members dedicate their time and talents to the changes they desire.